George Ainslie (delegate): Early life and career

 George Ainslie was born in Boonville, Cooper County, Missouri.
-George's grandfather and father had served in the Scottish regiments of the British Army.
+Ainslie's grandfather and father had served in the Scottish regiments of the British Army.
 Also, his uncle, Colonel William Ainslie, served with the 93rd Regiment of Foot (the "Sutherland Highlanders").
 The exploits of "The Sutherlands" during the Crimean War gave rise to the phrase, "The Thin Red Line", later applied to British Army infantry in general.

-George's parents, John and Mary, moved to Missouri around two years before he was born.
+Ainslie's parents, John and Mary, immigrated and moved to Missouri around two years before he was born.
 His father became a wealthy landowner, and also operated a salt works.
 The family went back to Scotland for a time while George was an infant, but returned in 1844.
 His father drowned in the Missouri River in June of that year.

-In his late teens, Ainslie read law under experienced lawyers and a judge in St. Louis.
-He also attended courses at what is now St. Louis University.
-George attained a law degree and was admitted to the Missouri bar in 1860.
-After a few months practicing law in Missouri, he moved to the Pike's Peak area in Colorado Territory.
-He opened a law office there and apparently invested in some mining properties.
+Ainslie attended courses at what is now St. Louis University in 1855, and declined an appointment at West Point the following year.
+He read law under experienced lawyers and a judge in St. Louis, and was admitted to the Missouri bar in 1860.
+After a few months practicing law in Missouri, he moved to the Pike's Peak area in Colorado Territory and opened a law office there.